 Neuroscience is the multidisciplinary study of nervous systems.

-The sheer scope of neuroscience necessitates numerous scientific approaches to achieve understanding of sensation, perception, cognition and behavior.
-Consequently, students in the major are provided with access to a wealth of scientific variety including biology, psychology, physics, chemistry, computer science, engineering, mathematics, statistics and medicine.
-Neuroscience faculty at the University of Chicago have expertise in all of these areas and are distributed across the Biological Sciences, Social Sciences, and Physical Sciences Divisions.
+The sheer scope of neuroscience necessitates numerous scientific approaches to achieve an understanding of sensation, perception, cognition, and behavior.
+Consequently, students in the major are provided with access to a wealth of scientific variety including biology, psychology, physics, chemistry, computer science, engineering, mathematics, statistics, and medicine.

 Neuroscience is concerned with the function of nervous systems.
-The BA, BS, and BS Honors degrees in neuroscience provide a broad foundation in understanding neural function from the perspective of molecules, cells, circuits, systems, organisms and species.
+The BA, BS, and BS Honors degrees in neuroscience provide a broad foundation in understanding neural function from the perspective of molecules, cells, circuits, systems, organisms, and species.

 The Neuroscience department splits the major between the Bachelor of Arts and Bachelor of Science degrees, with an Honors program available to BS students.
 The BA degree offers thorough study in the field of neuroscience and provides flexibility in elective choices.
 The BS degree offers a more intensive program of study that includes individual research.